 An experimental call for proposals will be launched in spring 2019 to capitalise on promising results of the currently funded 85 projects.
 The programme countries agreed on 2 October that the remaining ERDF funds should help to further roll out existing project results.

 The 16th edition of EU Regions Week shown the determination of more than 140 regions and cities to influence the debates on future challenges.
 We were there too, as we believe that #cooperationiscentral for stronger and better Europe.

 Transnational cooperation is central for our projects.
 It is their joint effort that results in benefits that bring better quality of life to the regions, cities, and ultimately citizens.
 But what does it really mean?
 Discover 10 good reasons that speak for transnational cooperation in central Europe - now and in the future.

-Join us in Sofia and help shaping future of the Danube region.
+Join us and help shaping future of the Alpine region.

 More information can be found on the EUSALP forum website.